-On 26 May 2023, from 9:00 to 17:00, the ODISSEI Social Data Science Team (SoDa) hosts a workshop on causal impact assessment at Utrecht University.
-The workshop is led by Erik-Jan van Kesteren and Oisín Ryan (SoDa / Utrecht University).
+In May 2023, the ODISSEI Social Data Science Team (SoDa) has hosted a workshop on causal impact assessment at Utrecht University.
+The workshop was led by Erik-Jan van Kesteren and Oisín Ryan (SoDa / Utrecht University).
 The workshop materials are now available online.

 What is causal impact assessment?